pybricks/pybricks.github.io/learn/index.md

 ---
-title: "Learn Robotics and Coding with Pybricks"
+title: "Learn robotics and coding with Pybricks"
 excerpt: >
   Where do you begin if you're new to LEGO robotics and coding, you asked?
   This Pybricks guide is for you.